Deian Sorescu: Raków Częstochowa

 On 19 January 2022, Dinamo București announced the transfer of Sorescu to Raków Częstochowa, and two days later the Polish team confirmed the signing of a three-and-a-half-year deal.
 He registered his Ekstraklasa debut on 12 February, in a 1–0 away victory over Radomiak Radom.
 On 2 May that year, he won his first career trophy after starting in a 3–1 defeat of Lech Poznań in the Polish Cup final.

+Sorescu made his European debut on 21 July 2022, starting in an eventual 5–0 home thrashing of Astana in the UEFA Europa Conference League second qualifying round; he was sent-off in the 21st minute after receiving a second yellow card.

 Loan to FCSB

 On 14 January 2023, Sorescu rejoined the Romanian league by signing for FCSB on loan until the end of the season.
 He made his debut for the Roș-albaștrii eight days later, in a 1–0 away win over Hermannstadt, and scored his first goal in a 2–1 victory against Argeș Pitești on 26 February.

+On 25 May, after his club mathematically finished second in the Liga I, FCSB owner Gigi Becali publicly stated that he would not activate Sorescu's €900,000 permanent transfer clause.

+Gaziantep

+On 18 January 2024, Sorescu moved to Turkish Süper Lig club Gaziantep on loan for the remainder of the campaign, joining several compatriots including manager Marius Șumudică.
+He played 16 league games and scored four goals during his initial stint, of which one in a 2–0 home win over Beşiktaş on 11 March.

+On 10 August 2024, Gaziantep announced the permanent signing of Sorescu on a three-year deal.

 International career

-Sorescu made his debut for the Romania national team on 2 June 2021, in a friendly against Georgia at the Ilie Oană Stadium in Ploiești.
-He started as a right-back and provided an assist to Andrei Ivan in the 1–2 loss.
+Sorescu made his debut for the Romania national team on 2 June 2021, in a friendly match with Georgia at the Ilie Oană Stadium in Ploiești.
+He started as a right-back and provided an assist to Andrei Ivan in the 2–1 loss.

+On 7 June 2024, Sorescu was selected in the squad for the UEFA Euro 2024.
+He made two appearances as a substitute in the group stage, where Romania finished at the top but went on to lose to the Netherlands in the round of 16.